 15. Luke keeps his last name.
 If you’re a Skywalker placed in hiding from the unhinged cyborg who formerly went by that moniker–and who everyone knows will obsessively search for you–wouldn’t a name change be in order?
 I’ll even accept putting him on Anakin’s origin planet with (step) members of Anakin’s immediate family as being a “hide in plain sight” form of double bluff against someone who hates sand, but at least make the kid a Lars.

 14. “Leia Poppins” in The Last Jedi.
 I know people can survive for quite a few seconds in the vacuum of space, and if you’re strong with the Force, probably for awhile longer.
-But when Leia’s command ship is blasted apart, and her unconscious body drifts stiffly toward another ship, I thought it just looked a tad silly.
+But when Leia’s command ship is blasted apart, and her unconscious body drifts stiffly toward safety, I thought it just looked a tad silly.
 I expected The Blue Danube waltz to start playing, like in 2001: A Space Odyssey.

 13. Everyone is a hot-shit pilot.
 Not every sentient being in the galaxy should be able to fly a spaceship.
 I liked the character detail in A New Hope of Obi-Wan clearly hating even being a passenger during space flight.
 Escaping Imperial capture in a modified freighter with an impulsive gambler at the controls is not for the faint of heart or weak of stomach, and it shows in Kenobi’s distressed expression as he buckles himself in.
 But in the prequels, he’s zipping around in a Delta-7 starfighter, blasting enemies and avoiding asteroids like a goddamn pro.
 He has one vague line of dialogue about flying being for droids, but you’d never know it based on his Chuck Yeager-like performance.
 Also, I was a little annoyed that orphaned scavenger Rey could pilot the Millennium Falcon well enough–on her first time even seeing the inside of the cockpit–to evade destruction by trained First Order pilots.
 (Yeah, yeah, “she’s strong with the Force…”)